WalletScrutiny/WalletScrutinyCom/_android/com.ellipal.wallet.md

 ---

-This app come with the claim:
+This app comes with the claim:

 > Secure HD wallet for cryptocurrencies.
 Store, transact, and trade Bitcoin and
   Crypto: BTC ETH LTC DGB BSV BAT OMG XRP XVG & 1000+ more.